Chapter 9 | Page 10

 Amrita, Vivekanand Colony, and a Hanuman Tail

 By late 1989, the geography of our lives shifted once again.
-We moved from the “Type 2” quarters near the school to a larger home in Vivekanand Colony.
-It was the kind of neighbourhood that quietly shapes your social life without asking permission.
-We were surrounded by Sevagram’s familiar stalwarts—Dr Ghosh with his dogs, Dr Ghuliani with his Scrabble board, and Dr Naik with his Cine Club.
-In time, their habits and hobbies became part of the colony’s soundtrack, as recognisable as the morning calls of vendors and the evening clatter of utensils.
+We moved from the modest “Type 2” quarters near the school to a larger home in Vivekanand Colony.
+It was the kind of neighborhood that quietly shapes your social life without asking for permission.
+We were surrounded by Sevagram’s familiar stalwarts—Dr. Ghosh with his dogs, Dr. Ghuliani with his Scrabble board, and Dr. Naik with his Cine Club.
+In time, their habits became part of the colony’s soundtrack, as recognizable as the morning calls of vegetable vendors and the evening clatter of utensils.

 The house felt like an upgrade in every sense—more space, more light, more air.
 It also felt like a small promotion in the unwritten hierarchy of campus living.
 Bhavana liked the order of it.
 I liked the convenience.
-Ashwini liked the novelty.
+Ashwini, now three-and-a-half, liked the novelty of new corners to explore.
 And soon, we had another reason to feel that life was moving forward.

 Waiting for the Second

 Bhavana was expecting our second child.
-Ashwini was three-and-a-half by then—a busy, curious toddler who had mastered the art of asking questions at precisely the wrong time.
+Ashwini was a busy, curious toddler who had mastered the art of asking questions at precisely the wrong time.
 He was thrilled at the idea of a new baby, though he hadn’t yet grasped the small detail that a baby comes with its own demands, and that parental attention is not an unlimited resource.

 We were calmer this time.
 The first pregnancy had taught us how little control parents truly have and how much they must learn to trust the process.
-We also knew the terrain better—both the emotional one and the hospital corridors.
+We knew the terrain better—both the emotional landscape and the hospital corridors.

 October 1989

 On a quiet evening in October 1989, the waiting ended.
-Unlike Ashwini’s birth, which had felt like a long and anxious ordeal, this time there was a sense of calm readiness.
+Unlike Ashwini’s birth, which had felt like a long ordeal, this time there was a sense of calm readiness.
 The hospital was barely five minutes away from our new quarters.
-When labour pains began, we didn’t need a taxi or an ambulance.
+When labor pains began, we didn’t need a taxi or an ambulance.
 We simply walked.

-Dr Shakuntala Chhabra was there again.
-Her presence had the reassuring effect of a familiar face in a place where everyone else is in uniform.
+Dr. Shakuntala Chhabra was there again.
+Her presence had the reassuring effect of a familiar landmark.
 The delivery was smooth.
-At 10 p.m., the silence of the night was broken by the cry of a baby girl.
+At 11:47 p.m., the silence of the night was broken by a new sound—the cry of a baby girl.

 We named her Amrita.

 Holding her, I felt something settle into place.
-We were now a family of four—the classic Indian ideal that the census and the neighbours both approve of: Hum Do, Hamare Do.
+We were now a family of four—the classic Indian ideal of Hum Do, Hamare Do.
 The house in Vivekanand Colony, which had felt a little large for just the three of us, suddenly felt full, as if it had been waiting for this fourth person all along.

 Hanuman and the Tail